rdssoares-glitch/k8s_lab/docs/02-setup.md

 ---

-# ✅ Resultado
+# ✅ Result

-Ao final deste procedimento será criado um ambiente Kubernetes local contendo:
+At the end of this procedure, the local Kubernetes environment will include:

 - Docker Engine
 - kubectl
 - Minikube
-- Cluster Kubernetes com 3 nós
+- A 3-node Kubernetes cluster
-- Runtime Docker
+- Docker container runtime
-- Ambiente pronto para execução de Pods, Deployments, Services e demais recursos Kubernetes.
+- A fully functional environment ready to run Pods, Deployments, Services, and other Kubernetes resources.